lavishay-technion/ansible_shallow/05_roles/README.md

 # Sharing roles: Ansible Galaxy

-Ansible Galaxy is a free site for finding, downloading, rating, and reviewing all kinds of community-developed Ansible roles and can be a great way to get a jumpstart on your automation projects.
+Ansible Galaxy is a free site for finding, downloading, rating, and reviewing all kinds of community-developed Ansible roles and can be a great way to get a jump-start on your automation projects.

 The client ansible-galaxy is included in Ansible.
 The Galaxy client allows you to download roles from Ansible Galaxy, and also provides an excellent default framework for creating your own roles.